FGreetham/Data-Game-V2/README.md

 I am aiming to collate and display this data with an on-screen dashboard for the player, and also I am going to create an export file.

-I was inspired by Scoutible's soft-skills analysis gaming app so an aiming to have something that displays this data reporting from player interaction.
+I was inspired by Scoutible's soft-skills analysis gaming app so I'm developing my own demo that displays data reporting from player interaction.